Guide to Achieving High Availability with RabbitMQ Clusters

 Understanding High Availability in RabbitMQ

 High Availability in RabbitMQ refers to the ability of the messaging system to continue operating without significant interruption, even if one or more nodes within the cluster fail.
-This is achieved by replicating message data and configuration across multiple nodes, ensuring that if a node becomes unavailable, another node can seamlessly take over its responsibilities.
+This is achieved by replicating message data and configuration across multiple nodes, so another node can continue serving the queue after failover.

 The primary goals of an HA RabbitMQ setup are: